Master's Thesis (KTA)

 After passing the Master's thesis, the students are able

-- to independently work on a question from the field of nuclear- particle and astrophysics within a given period according to scientific methods under guidance and to summarize it in a scientific paper,
+- to independently work on a question from the field of physics of nuclear-, particle- and astrophysics within a given period according to scientific methods under guidance and to summarize it in a scientific paper,

 - apply learned theoretical and/or experimental background knowledge to the given problem in order to obtain results on the problem,